wnda/pfetch/README.md

 ## what has been added, and how?

-1. in case the handy line `responseType = 'document'` isn't applicable (*cough* fetch) we use the HTML parser in JavaScript to polyfill it.
+1. in case the handy line `responseType = 'document'` isn't applicable (*cough* fetch) we use the HTML parser to polyfill it.